-Quick Answer: For 2026, choose WYBOT if you want the best value in a cordless robot — the C2 ($700) climbs walls and cleans the waterline for a fraction of Beatbot’s price, and the S2 Solar ($1,800) adds underwater solar charging that WYBOT bills as a world-first, so the robot tops itself up while it works.
-Choose Beatbot if you want the most complete clean regardless of price — the AquaSense 2 Ultra (~$3,550) uses AI cameras and 27 sensors to map the pool, skims the surface and scrubs the floor, and clarifies the water.
+Quick Answer: For 2026, choose WYBOT if you want the best value in a cordless robot — the C2 Vision ($664.99-$899.99) climbs walls and cleans the waterline at roughly Beatbot’s own entry price, and the S2 Solar (~$1,800) adds underwater solar charging that WYBOT bills as a world-first, so the robot tops itself up while it works.
+Choose Beatbot if you want the most complete clean regardless of price — the AquaSense 2 Ultra ($3,150 list, ~$2,649 common sale) uses an AI camera and 27 sensors to map the pool, skims the surface and scrubs the floor, and clarifies the water.
 Both are fully cordless and run independently of your pool pump.
-The decision is simple: WYBOT for value and solar self-sufficiency, Beatbot for premium AI features and outright performance.
+The decision is simple: WYBOT for value and solar self-sufficiency, Beatbot for premium AI features and outright performance at the top of its lineup.

 WYBOT and Beatbot sit at opposite ends of the cordless robotic pool cleaner market.
 WYBOT is the value and solar-innovation brand; Beatbot is the premium, no-compromise brand.
-Unlike a corded-vs-cordless matchup, both drop straight into the water with no cord or hose to tangle — so this comes down to how much you’re willing to spend for AI mapping, surface skimming, and water clarification versus a robot that does most of the job for far less.
+Unlike a corded-vs-cordless matchup, both drop straight into the water with no cord or hose to tangle — so this comes down to how much you’re willing to spend for AI mapping, surface skimming, and water clarification versus a robot that does most of the job for close to the same money at the entry tier.

 WYBOT vs Beatbot at a glance